outdreamer/build-a-cure/docs/tasks/items_to_organize.md

       - identify 'incentives', 'side effects of party/member/vote existence & size' as other relevant concepts to generate followup questions

 - examples

     - add to definitions
       - reason as source cause node ('this happened because of this causal factor, which can be an intent')
       - intent as target cause node ('this happened because this intent was the goal used as a cause guiding direction of decisions')

+    - proof/determination structures
+      - what makes something possible to determine/calculate
+        - a solution structure where the solution metric is clearly defined (structural or having other structures of certainty like consistency or inevitability or requirement)
+          - checking a path to see if it includes a node twice is clearly defined (it uses the structure of 'node visit counts' in the 'path' solution structure)
+      - what makes something difficult to prove
+        - where there are ambiguities (lack of certainty/structure/definition) between the input parameters & the output function value
+          - ambiguities such as where multiple inputs produce the same output, like how different x-values can produce the same y value on a wave function
+      - useful proof structures
+        - apply possible components to create an absolute or scalable definition include components framed in terms of interactions with other components that can be used with a consistent measurement (like a stable structure across interfaces or dimension sets) & can also scale (boundaries), rather than framing them in terms that can have different meanings at different parameters (closed, hollow)

     - add to causation variables
       - ability to change (if a variable cant be changed, it is less causative for problem-solving intents)

     - give examples of identifying vertex variables
       - general vertex variables: topic, origin/destination, reason/cause/point/intent, errors, variables, types
-      - comedy vertex variables: sincerity, stupidity, stakes, tension/expectations
+      - comedy vertex variables: sincerity, stupidity, stakes, tension-resolution/expectation-subverting pattern variation
-      - music vertex variables: tone, structural tension-resolution pattern variation, lyrics
+      - music vertex variables: tone, tension-resolution/expectation-subverting pattern variation, lyrics
-      - optimization vertex variables: solution metric patterns (what other solutions optimize for)
+      - optimization metric vertex variables: solution metric patterns (what other solutions optimize for, to determine optimization metrics to apply)

     - when is it optimal to store a mixed structure of varying specificity (like a type, intent, cause & a specific example)
       - when there are potential uncertainties to resolve, like whether the example represents a new error, type, or variable, bc the example doesnt fit known structures

-  - proof/complexity/computation structures

-    - what makes something easy to calculate
-      - a solution structure where the solution metric is clearly defined (structural or having other structures of certainty like consistency or inevitability or requirement)
-        - checking a path to see if it includes a node twice is clearly defined (it uses the structure of 'node visit counts' in the 'path' solution structure)

-    - what makes something difficult to prove
-      - where there are ambiguities (lack of certainty/structure/definition) between the input parameters & the output function value
-        - ambiguities such as where multiple inputs produce the same output, like how different x-values can produce the same y value on a wave function

-    - apply possible components to create an absolute or scalable definition include components framed in terms of interactions with other components that can be used with a consistent measurement (like a stable structure) & can also scale (boundaries), rather than framing them in terms that can have different meanings at different parameters (closed, hollow)

-    - requirements of a proof (connect a function on the math interface with the logic interface)
-      - describes all possible variation in the output in terms of components capable of producing that variation
-      - complete set of test cases or representative example test
-      - connects components using only logic rules & definitions
-        - example: if we have connections 'a is a subset of b', and 'b is a subset of c', then we can derive new connections by applying the definitions of 'subset', 'equal', and 'container' to the components
-          - 'a is a subset of c'
-          - 'c is a container of b & a'
-          - 'b is a container of a'
-          - 'b is not equal to a is not equal to c'
-        - definitions:
-          - container: if a is a subset of b, b contains a
-          - subset: if a contains only elements that also appear in b, but b has more elements that dont appear in a, a is a subset of b
-          - equal: if a and b have the same elements and no different elements, a is equal to b
-        - we've applied the logic of the 'subset-container' connection in the definitions to the subsets a & b, to identify their connected container components (b & c, and c)
-        - proofs also have this restriction, in that they can apply definitions/rules to identify connections between components, if the rules specify certain (having certainty attributes like absolute, constant, required, or definitive) connections like equivalence
-        - proofs are a combination of rules with certain connections
-        - 'proof templates' (structures) can be constructed using connectible/interactive rule sets (applying structures like combinations to core components of a proof like rule sets)
-        - you can match input-outputs (like question-proof) using proof templates (connection sequences between question & proof), if there's a proof template that matches the input question & output proof, but you may not know the proof in advance (like if doing combinatorial analysis on functions to see if anything can be proven about the functions)
-          - example question: prove that 'a is a subset of c', given rules 'a is a subset of b' and 'b is a subset of c'
-          - example proof:
-            - prove:
-              - 'a is a subset of c' = 'a has only elements that appear in c, but c has more'
-            - apply definition of 'subset'
-              - 'a is a subset of b' = 'a has only elements that appear in b, but b has more'
-              - 'b is a subset of c' = 'b has only elements that appear in c, but c has more'
-              - 'a is a subset of c' = 'a has only elements that appear in c, but c has more' (arrived at proof using 'subset' definition)
-          - proof template:
-            - specific template:
-              - to prove that an attribute is transitive for a standard case (three input components), given example connection rules regarding the component with the attribute (subset) & the component giving it that attribute (set), and given a definition that makes testing for definition fit as simple as a set of basic calculations ('does a only have elements that appear in b', and 'does b have more elements') where the connection rules connect two different component pairs in the set of three input components, and the proof requirement is to prove that the remaining pair is also connected in the same way, apply the definition of the connection rule to the remaining pair to test for definition fit
-            - general template:
-              - to prove that an attribute applies to all subsets in a set, find a standard case that is extensible to other formats/inputs, and apply the definition of the attribute connection rule to all subsets in the set for the standard case
-            - if you have inputs like a set of components, and rules connecting a subset of components, and a proof requirement of determining if the same rule can connect the remaining component subsets, these proof templates are applicable

-    - 'false association' error type
-      - just bc one item has both associative & distributive attributes doesn't mean another item with an associative attribute also is distributive
-      - it would be incorrect to associate these attributes in the absence of meaning (relevance & context) connecting them with structure/certainty
-        - multiplication can be done in any order bc its the same operation (find the area of the same shape)
-        - division cant be done in any order bc the operation is 'apply a standard' where the standard is the base, so when the base changes, the operation changes

     - all primary interfaces can act like the problem-solving interface (start solving problem from the concept or structure interface and integrate all info back into that interface & frame the solution in terms of that interface) but the meaning interface (the interface interface) is the most powerful